gianlucarenzi/stalker/README-fw.md

 ### `amigaTask`

 This task is the central hub for Amiga-related keyboard logic.
+Its priority is `osPriorityLow`.

 *   **Initialization:** Sets up the Amiga keyboard interface and reads the initial operating mode from EEPROM.
 *   **Mode Management:** Determines and sets the `current_mode` (AMIGA_MODE or PC_MODE) based on saved settings or defaults.